farnazashrafi/portfolio_project/README_domenico.md

 Introduction

-This project was supported by the Power BI software that gives a good help in the exploratory data analysis and visualization.
-The dataset for this competition, train, had also been used for diverse reports on kaggle.com.
+For this part of the project we need the Microsoft Power BI software that gives a good help in the exploratory data analysis and visualization.
+The dataset for this competition, train.csv, had also been used for diverse reports like "XGBoost Binary Classifier" or "Binary Classification of Machine Failures" and is downloadable.

 <!-- DATA PREPARATION -->
 ## Data preparation
-1) Data description
+1) Data description                                                                                                               A further description of the data is available in [https://github.com/farnazashrafi/portfolio_project/blob/main/README_new.md].
-* Type: consisting of a letter L, M, or H for low, medium and high as product quality variants.
-* air temperature [K]: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K.
-* process temperature [K]: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.
-* rotational speed [rpm]: calculated from a power of 2860 W, overlaid with a normally distributed noise.
-* Torque [Nm]: torque values are normally distributed around 40 Nm with a Ïƒ = 10 Nm and no negative values.
-* Tool wear [min]: The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process.
-* Machine failure: whether the machine has failed in this particular datapoint for any of the following failure modes are true.
-The machine failure consists of five independent failure modes

-* Tool wear failure (TWF): the tool will be replaced of fail at a randomly selected tool wear time between 200 ~ 240 mins.
-* Heat dissipation failure (HDF): heat dissipation causes a process failure, if the difference between air and process temperature is below 8.6 K and the rotational speed is below 1380 rpm.
-* Power failure (PWF): the product of torque and rotational speed (in rad/s) equals the power required for the process.
-If this power is below 3500 W or above 9000 W, the process fails.
-* Overstrain failure (OSF): if the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
-* Random failures (RNF): each process has a chance of 0,1 % to fail regardless of its process parameters.

-If at least one of the above failure modes is true, the process fails and the 'machine failure' label is set to 1.
-It is therefore not transparent to the machine learning method, which of the failure modes has caused the process to fail.

-2) Download
+2)  Data download                                                                                                           Download the file via this link: https://www.kaggle.com/code/yantxx/xgboost-binary-classifier-machine-failure/input?select=train.csv
-3) Power-BI
+3)  Read in with Power BI
+Now we go into the Power BI software and open the csv-file by clicking on "Daten abrufen" (engl.: "recall data").
+We choose Text/CSV and choose "train.csv" from the home folder.
+After showing an example window, we click on "Laden" (engl.: "load") and the data is available.
+4) Choosing the right elements
+Go to the "Visuelles Element erstellen" part (engl.: "create visual element) of the Power BI working space.
+Here you can choose between the histograms, bar diagrams, circles, curves or "Wichtige Einflussfaktoren", showing which values have the biggest influence on the data.
+5) Using the data columns
+Here you can the drag the columns of your table and drop them into the empty working field.
+Dependent on the kind of graphics, you can also drag the column into the x-bar or y-bar description of the visuals section or in the "Werte" (engl. "values") and "Legende" (dt. legend) description, e.g., if it is a circle diagram.
+6) Improve the visualization
+You want to change the size of the graphics, letter colors, change position, etc.?
+No problem, then click on the button "Visual formatieren" (engl.: "formatting visual").
+You also can change the number of bars in the "Allgemein" (engl.: "common") section.
 <!-- CATEGORICAL AND BINARY FEATURES -->
 ## Categorical and binary features
 For this graphic we plotted the categorical and binary features as bar diagrams.
-Therefore we put the categorical features on the x-bar and the sum machine failures on the y-bar, divided in the values 0 (failure=False), and 1 (failure=True).
+Therefore we put the categorical features like air temperature on the x-bar and the sum of machine failures on the y-bar, divided in the values 0 (failure=False), and 1 (failure=True).

 <!-- ROLE OF PRODUCT QUALITY VARIANTS -->
 ## Role of product quality variants